Internal Transfer Students

 • Submit an application after ensuring all gateway coursework has been completed or is in the process of being completed (check with your advisor to be certain you have fulfilled the gateway courses)

-• Respond to the essay/personal statement — Why do you wish to be a student in the Robert H. Smith School of Business?
+• Respond to the essay/personal statement — Why do you wish to be a student at the Robert H. Smith School of Business?

 • Submit up to three letters of recommendation from current/previous professors, employers, internship coordinators, etc.